 Expect dark magic and a strange forest called the Thornwood.
 It’s inside the Borderlands and also where Westred Academy trains its magicians and warriors.

-If you’re interested in Thorn Path check out the first chapters on Vella right now!
+If you’re interested in Thorn Path stay tuned for the ebook.

-Excerpt from the the first chapter of The Thorn Path by Ava Clary.
+Excerpt from the first chapter of The Thorn Path by Ava Clary.

 Episode 1 Demons are hard to kill and even harder to live with.